bcbi/archive.2020.XMLconvert.jl/README.md

 display(xroot)
 ```

 ### Convert to JSON
-Next we simply provide the parsed XML's root to the `xml2json()` function.
+If we wanted to convert the above XML to JSON we simply provide the parsed XML's root to the `xml2json()` function.
 ```{Julia}
 json_string = xml2json(xroot)
 print(json_string)